OpenCDSS/ArkDSS-Colors-of-Water/README.md

 The following are folders in the repository.
 1. matlab - This folder contains the StateTL matlab based model engine code for the Colors of Water (COW) tool.
 The StateTL manages inputs, outputs, stream network routing, and transit loss and routing calculations given options in a control file.
-1. fortran - This folder contains the fortran code modified from the original USGS j349 code that performs dynamic streamflow routing and bank storage calculations that can be called from the matlab StateTL code for a given stream subreach.
+1. fortran - This folder contains the fortran code modified from the original USGS j349 code that can perform dynamic streamflow routing and bank storage calculations that can be called from the matlab StateTL code for a given stream subreach.
+Most currently this is not being used as streamflow routing and bank storage calculations (similar but not identical to j349) have been built into the matlab code.
 1. python - This folder contains the python script to perform calibration using the ArkDSS matlab StateTL executable.
 1. tests - This folder is empty, but is used to hold output folders for the calibration runs.